Mini Miller talks about her experience of yoga and how the breathing exercises and gentle movements can have such a

 - Receive a regular newsletter to find out what’s going on at the Centre, fundraising events and much more.

 Whilst we don’t make an additional charge for any of our treatments, classes or workshops, we do encourage people to make a regular donation if they can.
 Receiving these treatments privately would be very costly, but asking for donations enables everyone to have access to the treatment and support they need.

 How to become a member?

-Complete an application form and, once we’ve received it, we will contact you to invite you for the assessment.
+Complete a membership enquiry form and, once we’ve received it, we will send you the appropriate paperwork and invite you for an assessment.
 Assessment appointments are normally offered within 2-4 weeks of receiving a referral.
 We have a range of appointment times available, from 8.30am to 6pm.
 You will need to bring with you some form of evidence of your condition such as a letter from your neurologist or GP.

 Treatment can start within a few weeks following your assessment so the process is quite quick.
 During your assessment, we will talk to you about your symptoms and your goals, and assess the best course of treatment or support for you at that time.

 You will be given a bespoke treatment plan and may be referred to some of our services such as physio, oxygen, counselling, occupational therapy or complementary therapy.
 You can also attend any of our workshops or social groups.

 Family and carers can become members too, without the need for a referral, as long as the person with the neurological condition has become a member of the Centre.
 They can then access all of our advice and workshops.
 They can also have some treatments and therapies, such as counselling and physiotherapy.
 Find out more here.

 Common Membership Questions